The Fed is getting ready to raise interest rates - KESQ

 “With inflation well above 2% and a strong labor market, the Committee expects it will soon be appropriate to raise the target range for the federal funds rate,” the Fed statement read.

-Prices continued to climb into the end of 2021 and economists expect to see the peak of this inflation cycle in the early months of this year.
+Inflation continued to climb into the end of 2021 and economists expect to see the peak of this cycle in the early months of this year.

 In November, the Fed also announced the end of its pandemic-era stimulus and accelerated the roll-back of its asset purchases the following month.